 Drill a hole at the center and 1 inch from each corner of the cedar square for a total of five holes.
 The size of the holes depends on the size of dowel rod you choose to use in the next step.
 Sand any sharp edges with a fine sandpaper to smooth them.
 For dowel rods wider than a 1/4 inch, move the corner holes 1 inch further into the wood base to avoid splitting.

 Tap four dowel rods of equal size and width, approximately 6-to-8-inches long into the four corner holes made in the previous step.
 Use a rubber mallet to avoid excessive pressure on the dowels.
 Secure them in place with wood glue.
 Choose either to tap the dowel completely through so there is no excess hanging below the feeder or leave a few inches to provide additional space for the birds to perch or hang.

 Drill a small hole in the center of a proportionally sized bowl for the center of the feeder.
 A shallow bowl allows easy access to grape jelly and provides a wider platform for birds to gather.
 A plastic bowl is not the most durable choice, but perhaps easier to find and replace seasonally than a cedar one.

-Line up the center of the bowl with the center of the cedar square and thread a hanging hook through the bottom of the cedar and into the bowl.
+Line up the center of the bowl with the center of the cedar square and thread a hook through the bottom of the cedar and into the bowl.
 A simple piece of malleable galvanized wire turned at the top into a hook will suffice.

-Place orange fruit halves on the outer dowel rods and fill the center bowl with grape jelly.
+Thread orange fruit halves on the outer dowel rods and fill the center bowl with grape jelly.
 Hang on a branch in the garden for birds to enjoy.

-Add water to the grape jelly to create a more nectar like substance.
+Add water to the grape jelly to create a more nectar-like substance.